Note: the original article by Linda Formichelli, posted in 2018, has been updated with new insights.

 Say you have 30 engineers, and each one has five jobs per day, five days per week.
 That’s 750 jobs per week.
-Even if your operations manager uses a scheduling tool that suggests the best engineer for each job, and that can optimise the daily schedule, if you truly want to scale at this point at you need an automated system that can schedule multiple jobs to multiple engineers at the same time.
+Even if your operations manager uses a scheduling tool that suggests the best engineer for each job, and that can optimise the daily schedule, if you truly want to scale at this point you need an automated system that can schedule multiple jobs to multiple engineers at the same time.

-2. You have to keep hiring operations managers.
+2. You have to keep hiring operations managers

 Again, more engineers (and more jobs) means a more complex schedule.
 If your business relies on a traditional diary management system, your next move on the growth path would be to hire more operations managers to handle the load.

-3. You can’t keep up with customer demand.
+3. You can’t keep up with customer demand

-How do your customer service and customer experience scale?
-If the point of scalable business growth is more revenues with fewer expenses, the point of scalable customer service would be having happier customers—and more of them—while not using more resources.
+How do your customer service and customer experience strategies scale?
+If the point of scalable business growth is more revenues with fewer expenses, the point of scalable customer service would be having happier customers—and more of them—while not using up more resources.